kennytilton/its-alive/README.md

              ::fm/family
              :kids (c? (the-kids
 ```
 `make` returns a `ref` holding a map of all the key-values supplied, with the caveat that if as here the argument list has an odd count the first gets installed as the :type in the `meta`.
-Or we could just do here `:type ::fm/family` with the same effect. `make` does quite a bit as advertised above, including bring all the cells to life so we need not bother any longer with `c-awaken`.
+We could just do `:type ::fm/family` with the same effect. `make` does quite a bit as advertised above, including bring all the cells to life so we need not bother any longer with `c-awaken`.
 It also shunts the cells off into the `meta` of the ref so the map just magically holds the values supplied or calculated for each key.

 But, hey, I did not mean this to be a complete reference, so let's skim a little faster.

 `kids` is a super big deal. *IA!* modelling is about a tree (a DAG, in fact) of model aggregates of cells variously but not cyclically dependent on each other.
-(Doing the latter is caught at run time.)
+(Cyclic is caught at run time.)
 Crucially, the kids of any given family are computed based on other data and can vary over time, and *IA!* takes care of ushering models onto and off the stage gracefully.

+In this case the list of kids is unconditional, but computing the list in a cell rule means the owning model `me` already exists and can be passed in as parent to `make`.
+In general, one of the incidental wins of *IA!* is that ruled cells allow us to initialize models with values to be computed with awareness of surrounding state.
+I digress.

-`the-kids` makes this easier by binding `*par*` to the parent so we need not specify `:par me` on each call to make.
-It also flattens the input (which gets wrapped in `(list ...)` so we can code up a nested list of models if that is more convenient.
+`the-kids` handles a bit of boilerplate, binding `*par*` to the parent so we need not specify `:par me` on each call to make.
+It also flattens the input (which gets wrapped in `(list ...)` so we can code up a nested list of models if that is more convenient knowing `the-kids` will do the flattening.

 ``` clojure
                         (md/make